drwhut/decision/docs/developer/source/the_virtual_machine/index.rst

 .. note::

-   Floating-point constants cannot be represented as immediates.
+   Floating-point constants cannot be represented as immediates, except for when you are pushing them to the stack, since that's the only way they can get on the stack.

 Diagrams
 ========